Bets on hawkish Fed lift dollar, U.S. bond yields

 For the week, the Dow was down 0.9 percent, the S&P 500 was down 1.1 percent and the Nasdaq was down 0.3 percent.

-Shares of Exxon Mobil Corp (XOM.N) retreated 1.3 percent on the day, while ConocoPhillips (COP.N) fell 1.2 percent.
-Crude oil prices fell on pressure from weak demand, ample supplies and the strong dollar.
+Shares of Exxon Mobil Corp retreated 1.3 percent on the day, while ConocoPhillips fell 1.2 percent.
+Crude oil prices fell on pressure from weak demand, ample supplies and the strong dollar

 U.K. equities also finished slightly lower, with investors refraining from making strong bets on stocks before Scotland's referendum on independence.

-Germany's DAX .GDAXI, closed down 0.4 percent after the United States and the European Union tightened sanctions on Russia over its intervention in Ukraine.
+Germany's DAX, closed down 0.4 percent after the United States and the European Union tightened sanctions on Russia over its intervention in Ukraine.

 Germany imports a significant amount of gas from Russia and sold Russia about 36 billion euros ($47 billion) of goods last year, almost a third of the EU's total.
 Some 6,200 German firms are in Russia, with 20 billion euros of investment.